-These training materials have been developed to assist organisations with records about children in institutional care manage their archival collections.
-They were developed as part of the Records Access Documentation Project by archivists at the University of Melbourne eScholarship Research Centre to improve access to the records of Forgotten Australians and Former Child Migrants.
+These materials have been developed to assist organisations with records about children in institutional care manage their archival collections.
+They were developed as part of the Records Access Documentation Projects by archivists at the University of Melbourne eScholarship Research Centre to improve access to the records of Forgotten Australians and Former Child Migrants.

 Download access and privacy document